How To Answer Remote Job Interview Questions

 You should have ready some real-life examples of when you’ve learnt new skills/tools etc, quickly and taken a problem and run with it with little input or instruction.
 Don't forget to use the STAR technique:

-There's a whole list of common job interview questions that you may get asked, but there are 3 common ‘themed’ questions that comes with a “remote spin”.
+There's a whole list of common job interview questions that you may get asked, but there are 3 common ‘themed’ questions that come with a “remote spin”.

 I say themed because you won't necessarily get asked these specific questions, but you may get a question that sits in a similar direction.
 And I'll give you some tips on how to answer them.
 So here they are: